-Winter is only a few months away and, judging by your comments and questions, many of you were anxious to read our predictions for the coming winter.
-After all, our incredibly accurate long-range forecasts (judged to be 85% accurate by readers who have tracked it) have helped savvy weather watchers plan for winter for 200 years.
+Winter is only a few months away and, judging by your comments and questions on our winter forecast page, many of you are anxious for the coming winter.
+After all, our long-range forecasts (judged to be 80%–85% accurate by readers who have tracked it) have helped savvy weather watchers plan for winter for over 200 years.

 Farm Animals: Inspect the hair on the nape of the cow’s neck.
 Is it thicker than usual?
 Are the pigs gathering sticks?

 Wild Animals: Do the raccoons have extra-thick tails with bright bands?
 Are the mice more insistent about sneaking into your home?
 Are the squirrels gathering nuts earlier than usual?
 Look to see how high the muskrats’ holes are on the riverbank.
 The higher the burrow, the higher the snow will be.